 You do not need to read your 23andMe raw data by yourself.
-But, if you are curious, the raw data files have 4 columns of data that kind of looks like computer code.
+But, if you are curious, the raw data files have 4 columns of data that kind of look like computer code.

 The report providers translate this data into easy-to-read reports for you.
 You just have to upload your raw data and download your results.

 There are companies like Xcode Life and others that specialize in providing you various reports based on your raw data from ancestry data providers such as 23andMe, AncestryDNA.com, or Family Tree DNA (FTDNA).